These exciting day trips from Nagoya are full of must-go adventures!

 Steel Dragon 2000 rollercoaster.
 Photo credit: Nagashima Resort

 Rollercoaster fanatics shouldn’t miss Steel Dragon 2000, the world’s longest rollercoaster.
-Riders can look forward to four wild minutes of adrenaline highs and near-100m drops!
+Riders can look forward to four minutes of adrenaline highs and near-100m drops!

 Cost: ¥5,200 for unlimited amusement park rides